ducdetronquito/h11/README.md

 ## Usage

 First steps of a proper documentation will land before the end of the year: stay tuned 🎵

-## Requirements

-To work with *h11* you will need the latest stable version of Zig, which is currently Zig 0.8.0.

 ## Dependencies